Weebly/JSONValue/README.md

 // Lets access the first item in our array, confirming its a String type guard case .String(let firstItemValue) = JSON[0] else {
     // If this block gets hit, the first item in our array isn't a string.
-    // In our case it is so it isn't hit. return
+    // In our case it is so it isn't hit.
+Using guard this way
+    // allows you to fail early when the JSON isn't what you expect return
 }